scijava/jgo/README.md

 <details><summary><strong>Installing the shell script</strong></summary>

-To install it, just clone this repo, and symlink `jgo` into your favorite `bin` directory.
+Just clone this repo and symlink `jgo.sh` into your favorite `bin` directory.

 For example, assuming `~/bin` is on your PATH: